microsoft/code-with-engineering-playbook/source-control/git-guidance/readme.md

 git push --set-upstream origin feature/feature-name
 ```

+after the first push, the --set-upstream parameter is not needed

 ## Committing

 To avoid loosing work, it is good to commit often in small chunks.
 This allows you to revert only the last changes if you discover a problem and also neatly explains exactly what changes were made and why.